Read time : 9 min

 03. Social: Strategy & commerce

-Social media has grown far beyond a simple awareness tool and is now a direct sales channel.
-The key to benefiting from this is strategy.
-Show up where your audience actually is, with the kind of content that earns attention before asking for the sale.
+Social media has grown far beyond a simple awareness tool.
+As well as being a direct sales channel, it helps businesses demonstrate expertise, personality and credibility long before somebody visits the website.
+The key is to show up where your audience actually is, with the kind of content that earns attention—before asking for the sale.

 Take action: